 Stories of the place we call home.

-Join us Wednesday evenings in the fall for a lively speaker series on a diverse range of local history topics.
-Walking tours of Burnaby parks and cultural landmarks are offered on Saturday afternoons.
-Speakers include historians, Burnaby Village Museum staff, and First Nations community members.
+Join us this fall for a lively speaker series on a diverse range of local history topics.
+Also, Walking Tours, on three diverse topics of Burnaby are being offered.
 Presented in partnership by the Burnaby Village Museum, the Burnaby Public Library, and the Burnaby Historical Society.